Amzani/apidesk-sdk-test-def/docs/models/operations/by.md

 # By

-The field on which to sort the Companies
+The field on which to sort the Employees

 ## Example Usage